matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### internal transaction

-A transaction sent from a contract account to another contract account.
+A transaction is sent from a contract account to another contract account.

 ## K

 ### keccak-256

-Cryptographic hash function used in Ethereum.
+The cryptographic hash function used in Ethereum.
 Keccak-256 was standardized as SHA-3.

 ## L

 ### layer 2

-An overlaying application or network that operates on top of Ethereum protocol.
+An overlaying application or network that operates on top of the Ethereum protocol.

 ## M

 ### mainnet

-Mainnet is blockchain protocol that is fully developed and deployed, with real value.
+Mainnet is a blockchain protocol that is fully developed and deployed, with real value.

 ### mint